ZAZ Zaporozhets: ZAZ-965A

-Second generation (1966-1994)
+Second generation (1966–1994)

 ZAZ-966

-The second generation of the Zaporozhets was a series of subcompact cars, production starting of the 966 in November 1966, although the prototype was first demonstrated in 1961.
+The second generation of the Zaporozhets was a series of subcompact cars, starting with the ZAZ-966, which entered production in November 1966, although the prototype was first demonstrated in 1961.
 It had a completely restyled bodywork (done entirely by ZAZ), no longer resembling the Fiat 600 and arguably similar to the Chevrolet Corvair, Hillman Imp or the NSU Prinz.
-This was an effort to cure some of the 965's issues, such as torsion bars that lost tension, suicide doors, and engine overheating and noise.
-The engine was the 30 PS 887 cc MeMZ 966A.
+This was an effort to cure some of the ZAZ-965's issues, such as torsion bars that lost tension, suicide doors, and engines that overheated and made the cabin uncomfortably loud.
+The engine was the 30 PS 887 cc MeMZ-966A.
 A radio was standard equipment.
-The price had inched up, too, from 1,800 roubles at the 965's debut to 2,200 by 1969.
+The price had inched up, too, from 1,800 roubles at the ZAZ-965's debut to 2,200 by 1969.